Iván Ramis

-Iván Andrés Ramis Barrios (born 25 October 1984) is a Spanish former footballer who played as a central defender.
+Iván Andrés Ramis Barrios (born 25 October 1984) is a Spanish former professional footballer who played as a central defender.

-He spent most of his professional career with Mallorca since making his debut in 2004, appearing in 189 competitive matches over eight La Liga seasons.
+He spent most of his career with Mallorca since making his debut in 2004, appearing in 189 competitive matches over eight La Liga seasons.
 He also played three years in England with Wigan Athletic.

 Club career

 Mallorca

 Born in Sa Pobla, Balearic Islands, Ramis was a product of local RCD Mallorca's youth system, having made his debut for the first team in 2003–04, against Albacete Balompié on 15 February 2004 (0–0 La Liga home draw).
 After a loan at Real Valladolid from Segunda División in the 2005–06 season he developed as a player in 2007–08, scoring three league goals from a defensive position.

 On 29 January 2010, Ramis was linked with a move to Scottish giants Celtic, although no agreement could be reached between the two clubs.
 He finished the campaign with 26 matches – and two red cards– as the side finished fifth and qualified for the UEFA Europa League.